Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Proof of Theorem

-{\bf \underline{Proof of Theorem \ref{theorem1}}:} For fixed $a>0$, let $w = w(r)$ be the solution of \eqref{ODE} with initial condition $w(0) = \alpha_{a}$ as given by Lemma \ref{lemma3}.
+{\bf \underline{Proof of Theorem \ref{theorem1}}:} For fixed $a>0$, let $w = w(r)$ be the solution of \eqref{ODE} with initial condition $w(0) = \alpha_{a}$ as guaranteed by Lemma \ref{lemma3}.
 We claim this solution must never hit the wall.
 Otherwise, if this was the case, then there would be a smallest finite value $r = r_{0}$ such that $w(r_{0})= \psi(\alpha_{a}) = 0$.
-But this would imply that $w = w(|x|)$ is a radially symmetric solution to \eqref{general Navier} with $R = r_{0}$, which contradicts the non-existence assumption on all ball domains.
+But this would imply that $w = w(|x|)$ is a radially symmetric solution of \eqref{general Navier} with $R = r_{0}$, which contradicts the non-existence assumption on all ball domains.
 Hence, the solution must never hit the wall, which implies that $w = w(|x|)$ is a radially symmetric solution of \eqref{general1}.
-Furthermore, the definition of the target map implies that $w \longrightarrow 0$ uniformly as $|x| \longrightarrow \infty$. \begin{remark} In the proof of Theorem \ref{theorem1}, we are using the fact that the Navier boundary value problem \eqref{general Navier} is equivalent, under classical solutions, to the problem
+Furthermore, the definition of the target map implies that $w \longrightarrow 0$ uniformly as $|x| \longrightarrow \infty$. \begin{remark} In the proof of Theorem \ref{theorem1}, we are using the fact that the Navier boundary value problem \eqref{general Navier} is equivalent to the reduced second-order system